ne0lith/content_sorter/README.md

 To overcome this challenge, I am actively refining the import process to provide broader support for various file naming schemes across these platforms.
 Notably, I have encountered no issues with platforms like OnlyFans and Coomerparty.
 Additionally, I have implemented a fallback mechanism that references the site name within the file for OnlyFans.

 The objective is to ensure a seamless and reliable import experience by accommodating the unique file naming conventions of different fan platforms.
-I appreciate any interest and would love if anyone decided to contribute to the project and provide feedback to enhance the functionality and usability of the import scheme.

 ```python
 def is_coomer_file(file_path):